igorski/bitmappery/README.md

 ### Benchmarks

-On a particular (low powered) configuration, running all filters on a particular source takes:
+On a particular (deliberately low powered) configuration, running all filters at their heaviest setting on a particular source takes:

 * 7000+ ms in JavaScript
 * 558 ms in WebAssembly